 Can children understand death and should I talk about it with them?

 Children can be very understanding and resilient.
-Of course, we want to protect them but we don’t want to confuse them either.
+Of course, we want to protect them but don’t want to confuse them.
 Be clear and keep things simple when speaking to them about death.
 There are many amazing resources online that can help.
 See the list below.

 Do I have to tell everyone that someone has died?